 Otherwise, Chrome tries to dlopen/dlsym each of the following fixed names in the order specified:

-- Support GSSAPI on Windows [for MIT KfW or Heimdal]
+- Support GSSAPI on Windows [for MIT Kerberos for Windows or Heimdal]

-- Warn about Basic authentication scheme over unencrypted channels.
+- Offer a policy to disable Basic authentication scheme over unencrypted channels.

 Please feel free to send mail to email@example.com